BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

    ```
    origin_clip = ProjectionMatrix * ViewMatrix * ModelMatrix * vec4(0, 0, 0, 1)
    ```
-   This single matrix multiply is reused for both NDC computation and billboard depth (see Section 10).
+   This matrix multiply provides the NDC center for sprite grid alignment.
+Billboard depth is provided automatically by the quad's rasterized depth (see Section 10).

 2. Compute anchor's NDC position and fragment's offset from it:
    ```